 User - a user is a person who interacts with a User Agent to access a resource.

-WAE User Agent (or User Agent) - a User Agent is any software or device that interprets WML, WMLScript or other content.
+WAE User Agent (or User Agent) - a User Agent is any software or device that interprets markup and scripting languages or other content.
 This may include textual browsers, voice browsers, search engines, etc.